deduce-dev/dac-man/docs/plugins/hdf5.md

 The `h5py` Python package is required as an additional dependency.

 !!! tip
-    These [instructions](../../install/dependencies) describe how to install dependencies for all of Dac-Man's built-in plug-ins in a single step.
+    These [instructions](../../install/dependencies) describe how to install dependencies for all of Dac-Man's included plug-ins in a single step.

 ### Using the HDF5 Plug-in

-As part of the built-in Dac-Man plug-ins, once its dependencies have been installed, the HDF5 plug-in will be used by default when comparing HDF5 files.
+As part of the included Dac-Man plug-ins, once its dependencies have been installed, the HDF5 plug-in will be used by default when comparing HDF5 files.

 The [`examples/plugin_test/`](https://github.com/deduce-dev/dac-man/blob/master/examples/plugin_test/) directory of the Dac-Man source code repository